Arnaud-De-Baerdemaeker/wooops-website/README.md

 * Reposition the text in the hero
 * Add a shortcut to the contact section in the header on mobile displays
 * Redesign the look of the sections' headers
+* Add icons in the list of services
 * Small visual adjustments
 * Animation speed adjustments